yyao93/Game-Me-and-My-Hat/README.md

 ## Tools:
 I am planning to use C++ wih SFML for this project, and the first step is to have a runable game on Mac OS.

+# How to play:
+## Movement:
+### normal UpDownLeftRight
+### Sliding: in the sliding mode, the player will keep moving along a direction, and the controls for the direction now becomes the direction of the weapon.

+## Control:
+### Toggle Split Screen: E
+### Player1: movement: WASD, sliding: Num2, shoot: Num1
+### Player2: movement: UpDownLeftRight, sliding: ], shoot: [

 ## Ideas:
 A 2-D creature who loves hats(hence the title).
 The creature lives in a 2-D surface, it is shown on the screen by its hat.